Toakan-Network/3ParaMissions/README.md

 # 3ParaMissions
+## Direct commits to this repository require review by J4 Staff.
 ## To use this repository.
 - Copy the mission file (missions\<missionname>.sqm) to a root directory
 - Rename to mission.sqm